disktop/Republican/README.md

 # Re-pub-lick-can
-This is a public can repub pub
+This is a public can-licker repub pub
+Star if you like licking cans